uibcdf/Study_Group_MMGBSA/README.md

 - The main purpose of this exercise is understanding, not just knowing.
 - Keep in mind from day one the open questions you already have.
 Be smart to indentify where the answers could be from the first paper you read.
-- Do not feel overwhelmed the first days, running crazy after every single doubt.
+- Do not feel overwhelmed the first days.
+Avoid running crazy after every single doubt.
 Don't try to check every reference in your first paper.
 - Write down in your list new questions and doubts.
 Long term, having many doubts it is more effective than having a lot of answers.